• Skip to primary navigation

 ingredients-in-chocolate-peppermint-cookies

-How to Make Dark Chocolate Peppermint Cookies
+How to Make Paleo Chocolate Peppermint Cookies

 The dough for these peppermint holiday cookies is made in one bowl, scooped and then baked in the oven.
 Here's what you need to do: